The term Pilates comes from a system of exercises put together by Joseph Pilates in the 1920s.

 Clinical-style Pilates is a type of Contemporary Pilates designed to take into consideration muscle weaknesses, back conditions, functional stability and sedentary posture.
 It has more modifications and adaptations than other Pilates types.
 It is usually slower with emphasis on breathing, body awareness and muscle recruitment.

 It is important if you have a back (or other) injury or condition, that you find the correct Pilates for you.
 Pilates is now a generic term and therefore covers all Pilates-type exercises and classes.
-This means that even a fitness class with fast and strenuous exercises that are based on Pilates’ exercises, can still be called a Pilates class.
+This means that even a fitness class with fast and strenuous exercises that are only based on Pilates’ exercises, can still be called a Pilates class.

 There are many different Contemporary types of Pilates – some slower, some fast, some with small equipment, some without.